 After a bit we found a spot they were not at and we were able to eat.
 After breakfast we wondered to the gate and checked it out some then went shopping.
 We had a few things left to get and even though all the shops sold nearly the same stuff we seemed to check out all of them.

 We got everything we needed and got pictures taken with a lot of fun stuff.

 Supposedly the rice spatula was invented by a guy in this city a long time ago and they are so proud they sell them all over the place and even have the worlds largest one.

 And the 5 story pagoda.

-Heath and Grant looked around an old building full of ancient art.
+Heath and Peanut looked around an old building full of ancient art.

 Then we went back to the coast.
 It was really hot so we got some beer and ice cream then found a nice spot to eat lunch.
 The problem came back though.